 While founded by legitimate researchers from Queen Mary University of London, Elcella’s weight loss claims (an average of 6kg over 12 weeks) are based on unpublished research that hasn’t undergone peer review.1

-The only published study tested a single dose in 20 volunteers, showing a 13% reduction in food intake at just one meal; far from the dramatic “nearly 20% body weight loss” claimed in marketing materials.2,3
+The only published study tested a single dose in 20 volunteers, showing a 13% reduction in food intake at just one meal.2 Media coverage has made comparisons to prescription medications, with some outlets referencing Elcella as a “natural” alternative to Ozempic.3

 UK data shows approximately 28% of adults are living with obesity, creating significant demand for accessible weight management solutions, especially given NHS waiting times for GLP-1 medications.9

-At £595 for a 12-week programme (nearly £2,380 annually), Elcella costs almost as much as prescription GLP-1 weight-loss medications while offering far less robust evidence for effectiveness.1
+At £595 for a 12-week programme (potentially £2,380 annually at the starting dose), Elcella’s initial cost is comparable to prescription GLP-1 weight-loss medications while offering less robust published evidence for effectiveness.1

 Disclaimer: This review is based on publicly available information as of November 2025.
 It’s intended for educational purposes and should not be used as a substitute for medical advice from qualified healthcare providers.
 Individual results with any weight loss intervention vary.